Dance part of every young person’s education!

 Dance is a valued part of every person’s education, offering creative, healthy and stimulating experiences for all Australians throughout their lives.

-• Curriculum development to have the benefits of dance clearly stated and understood at every level of education.
-And to make sure dance has parity with other artforms in the curriculum, from early childhood through to tertiary level.
+• Contribution to curriculum development—making sure the benefits of dance are clearly stated and understood at every level of education, and that dance has parity with other artforms in the curriculum, from early childhood through to tertiary level.

 • Accredited professional development courses for dance educators in schools and studios.
 Nationally recognised teaching standards for dance educators are delivered through registered training organisations and safe dance practice is embedded into teacher education programs.